 Project Two: Menswear Fashion Artwork (4-8 images)

-- Draw original designs in color.
+Draw original designs in color.
 Use the medium of your choice.
-Note original artwork can be computer generated.
+Note original artwork can be computer generated, but not required.
 Design sketches are to be on full-length fashion figures with back views.

 Project Three: Sewing Project (4-9 photographs)